All aboard. Here’s our tour plan.

-- Dress warm, even if it’s sunny.
+- Dress warmly, even if it’s sunny.
 It’s always colder on the water and conditions change quickly.
 Here’s what to wear.

 - Don’t forget to apply sunscreen, and pack your sunglasses, camera, and binoculars.

 - If you are travelling with a vehicle, be sure to leave yourself enough of time find a parking spot.